What paid family and sick leave does California require in 2026?

 What that looks like, day to day:

-Behind the platform sits a named US country specialist and an in-house HR specialist who knows the CFRA / PDL / PFL stack.
-When a California leave question comes in, you message the same person.
+Behind the platform sit real HR and legal experts with deep local employment-law expertise who know the CFRA / PDL / PFL stack.
+When a California leave question comes in, you message an actual person, not a chatbot or a pooled queue.
 No support tickets.
-No chatbot triage.

 Contractor onboarding, EOR payroll, and entity graduation live on one platform.
 A California contractor who converts to W-2 keeps their record.
 That same employee can graduate from EOR to your own US entity without changing systems.
 One timeline.
 One platform.

-EOR works while you're testing the California market, ramping a small remote team, or running 1–15 California hires alongside a larger US payroll elsewhere.
+EOR works while you're testing the US market, ramping a small remote team, or running 1–15 California hires alongside a larger US payroll elsewhere.

 Once you have 15 or more California employees and predictable hiring ahead, the maths of running your own US entity starts to win.
 Teamed’s Crossover Calculator tells you the month the EOR model stops being right.
 The graduation conversation is built into the relationship.